Skip to content

 Where did this belief come from?
 Often, it's a childhood experience or early career feedback that got crystallized into permanent identity.

-Step 3: Apply the Islamic Test
+Step 3: Apply the "fitra" Test

 Ask: "Does this limitation align with my fitra (original divine nature), or is it learned programming that conflicts with Allah's design for me?"